 Serving your country may mean some extra perks when it comes to buying a car.

-From special military-only lending options to dealerships offering a discount on the car itself, you may be able to find favorable terms that suit both your needs and your budget.
+From special military-only lending options to dealerships offering a discount on the car itself, you may be able to find favorable terms and reduced rates that suit both your needs and your budget.

 Let’s explore some of those options below.